 - Banking info

-- Your tax prep software or CPA contact
+- Your tax prep software (I like FreeTaxUSA (no affiliation!!)) or CPA contact

-3. Log in to TurboTax (or hire help — worth every penny)
+3. Log in to FreeTaxUSA (or hire help)

-4. File your taxes or set up a payment plan
+4. File your taxes and pay or set up a payment plan

-5. Pour yourself a drink — you did it!
+5. Get yourself a treat — you did it!

 FAQ’s About Freelance Writer Taxes